Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/filtering-apis-to-be-discovered.md

 ## Objectives

-Learn how to set filtering based on tag name, tag value, partial value and MatchRegEx to discover APIs that can be published to Amplify Central.
+Learn how to set filtering based on tag name, tag value, partial value and MatchRegEx to discover APIs that can be published to Amplify.

 ## Filter based on tag name